 It’s important to ask the right questions!
 I’ve written this article called, Survey Questions You Should Ask Your Visitors / Customers, a few months ago which might be interesting when creating online surveys.

 Hotjar has a feedback button that you can put on your website.
 This allows visitors to simply indicate how satisfied they are with the website.
-They can do that by choosing the most appropriate icon on the 5-point scale and possibly leave a comment.
+They can do that by choosing the most appropriate icon on the 5-point scale and possibly leaving a comment.